 About

-I am a PhD student in Experimental Psychology at the University of Oxford, where I work with Professor Matthew Rushworth and Professor Laurence Hunt.
+I am a computational neuroscientist.
+I completed my DPhil in Experimental Psychology at the University of Oxford, advised by Prof. Matthew Rushworth and Prof. Laurence Hunt.